 If you want it, you can have it.
 You have to put the work in, but that work is fun and interesting.
 And you’ll be part of a nurturing community that supports you and helps you get better.

-Our next workshop starts in mid-November (we’ll wrap up right before the Christmas holiday).
-If you want to join us, drop your details in the form below, and I’ll let you know more as we get closer to the date!
-(And if you’ve already left me your information, you’ll be hearing from me shortly …)
+If you want to join us for the next workshop, drop your details in the form below, and I’ll let you know more as we get closer to the date!
+(And if you’ve already left me your information, you’ll be hearing from me soon …)